zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 To remember these, `h` and `l` are the leftmost and rightmost of keys, corresponding to left and right cursor movement.

 As for `j` and `k`, note that `j` reaches downwards and thus moves the cursor downwards, whereas `k` reaches upwards, and thus moves the cursor upwards.

+Play around with these 4 keys and try to navigate to the `)` character in `struct Node *add(struct Node *n1lst, struct Node *n2lst)` (you may need to scroll down to see this function.

+#### Horizontal movements

+This section will detail moving along the same line.